 On Thursday, April 30, a group of CSCMP members and friends gathered at Miller Park, the home of the Milwaukee Brewers, for an in-depth technical tour followed by an informal reception and presentation on sustainability initiatives …

-As part of our commitment to developing the next generation of global supply chain leaders, the Milwaukee Roundtable is sponsoring an outstanding student of supply chain management to attend the 2015 CSCMP Annual Global Conference!
-The conference will be taking place from the 27th to the 30th of September in San Diego, California.
-Keynote speakers at the event include Howard Schultz (CEO of Starbucks) and Dave Clark (Senior VP of Global Operations at Amazon).
+As part of our commitment to developing the next generation of global supply chain leaders, the Milwaukee Roundtable is sponsoring an outstanding student of supply chain management to attend the 2016 CSCMP Annual Global Conference!
+The conference will be taking place from the 25th to the 28th of September in Kissimmee, Florida.
+Annual Conference Keynote speakers at the event include Captain Scott Kelly Seth Bodnar (Chief Digital Officer at GE).

 In addition to attending sessions and networking with top global supply chain professionals, the selected student will have the once-in-a-lifetime opportunity to support the CSCMP staff with the logistics of running the Annual Conference.
 Other benefits to the student include:

-- CSCMP will provide the selected student with shared hotel accommodations from Sept.
-25 to Sept.
-29 and meals from Sept.
-26 to September 29.
+- CSCMP will provide the selected student with shared hotel accommodations and meals from Sept.
+24 through Sept 29.

 - The Milwaukee Roundtable will provide the selected student with roundtrip airfare to San Diego and a stipend for additional meals and expenses.

-- Applicant must commit to arriving at the conference location in San Diego on Friday, Sept.
+- Applicant must commit to arriving at the conference location in Kissimmee on Tuesday, Sept.
 25 and depart no earlier than 2:00pm on Wednesday, Sept.
-30.
+28.

 - Applicant must submit an updated resume and response to one of the following essay questions (in PDF of MSWord format) to firstname.lastname@example.org before the application deadline.